hailey-park/booster-timing/README.md

 * `figures`: contains figure outputs (jpg and pdf)
 * `tables`: contains table outputs (pdf)

+## Running the Main Analysis
+The main analysis can be run using the `MAIN SCRIPT (USE THIS).R` script inside the `3-main analysis` folder.
+Running the full script should automatically run the calibration and all booster intervention simulation for each risk group (age groups, immunocompromised groups).
+Simulation results can be processed by calling the `simulation-results-processing.R` script inside the `8-results processing` folder.

 ## Software
 Analysis was conducted in R (version 4.2.1).
 The dynamic transmission model analyses were run on a high-performance computing cluster (Sherlock).
 See the `README.md` inside the `4-dynamic model analysis` folder for more information.

+## Contact
+Please direct any questions to the study authors:

+Hailey Park, Stanford University, contact: Hailey.Park@stanford.edu Nathan Lo, Stanford University, contact: Nathan.Lo@stanford.edu